mdelapenya/git-metrics/README.md

 It reads the GIT history of a project in the current branch, collecting three metrics of each commit on the history: number of lines added, number of lines deleted, and number of files modified.

 At the end, it creates a CSV file where each line represents those metrics for each commit.

+To execute it, copy the script to the repo you want to gather metrics for, checkout the branch you prefer, and execute the shell script:

+./git-repo-stats.sh